History & Staff

 Michael D. Peterson, II, Family Service Counselor

 Michael is a 2004 graduate of Unicoi County High School and is the son of Valley Funeral Home Manager, Mike Peterson.
-He has been affiliated as a part-time associate with Valley Funeral Home since elementary school and currently serves as a family service counselor at Evergreen Cemetery.
-He is a member of Good Shepherd Baptist Church and is married to Kelly Vance Peterson.
+He has been affiliated as a part-time associate with Valley Funeral Home since elementary school and currently serves as a family service counselor through Valley Funeral Home and Evergreen Cemetery.
+He is a member of West Park Street Baptist Church and is married to Kelly Vance Peterson.
 They have one daughter, Rilee Grace Peterson and one son, Connor Guy Peterson.

 Angela L. Shelton, Administrative Assistant

-Angela grew up in Erwin, TN and graduated from Unicoi County High School.
+Angela grew up in Erwin, TN and graduated from Unicoi County High School in 1991.
 She attended Gulf Coast State College in Panama City, FL where she majored in Business Administration and Management.
 Angela attends Erwin Church of God.
 She enjoys photography and spending time with her nieces and nephews.

 John Edwards, Funeral Assistant